 NAHMS Bison 2014

-The USDA will conduct the first national study of the U.S. ranched-bison industry in August and September, 2014.
-The study will focus on health and management practices in the U.S. bison industry to increase knowledge and understanding about the characteristics and challenges of ranched-bison operations.
+The USDA conducted the first national study of the U.S. ranched-bison industry from September 2014 through March 2015.
+The study focused on health and management practices in the U.S. bison industry to increase knowledge and understanding about the characteristics and challenges of ranched-bison operations.

-The Bison 2014 study is being conducted as a result of discussions between APHIS and representatives of the U.S. bison industry.
+The Bison 2014 study was conducted as a result of discussions between APHIS and representatives of the U.S. bison industry.
 Industry members and other stakeholders provided input for the study process.
-Bison 2014 could lead to a more focused study on specific topics of interest or concern identified during the study.

 Through a needs assessment conducted online in 2013, NAHMS obtained input from bison producers, academia, State and Federal government agencies, animal health professionals, and other stakeholders to define the information needs of the industry.
 This input was used to develop the Bison 2014 study objectives:

-All producers who reported having bison on the 2012 Census of Agriculture, conducted by the National Agricultural Statistics Service, are eligible to participate in Bison 2014 and will receive a questionnaire in the mail.
-As with other NAHMS studies, the study will be national in scope, collaborative in nature, and voluntary.
+All producers who reported having bison on the 2012 Census of Agriculture, conducted by the National Agricultural Statistics Service, were eligible to participate in Bison 2014 and received a questionnaire in the mail.
+As with other NAHMS studies, the study was national in scope, collaborative in nature, and voluntary.

-The Bison 2014 study is being conducted by NAHMS under its designation as a statistical unit under the Confidential Information Protection and Statistical Efficiency Act (CIPSEA).
+The Bison 2014 study was conducted by NAHMS under its designation as a statistical unit under the Confidential Information Protection and Statistical Efficiency Act (CIPSEA).
 By law, all information collected during the Bison 2014 study will be used for statistical purposes only and will be treated as confidential in accordance with CIPSEA guidelines.
-Bison 2014 results will be presented only in an aggregate manner.
+Bison 2014 results are presented only in an aggregate manner.

 Info sheets and reports: